alnaeini/RoboGym/README.md

 You can now unzip the content of the archive to the `env` folder and you're ready to go!
 Make sure the executable `RoboGym.*` is in `env/`.
 On linux you may have to make the file executable by running `chmod +x env/RoboGym.x86_64`.

+Then you can simply start training on your local machine running following command:

+    ```sh

+    $ cd /RoboGym_training
+    $ python RoboGym.py

+    ```

 # Training on Amazon Web Service

 This section is a summary of practical sections from [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)

-This page contains instructions for setting up an EC2 instance on Amazon Web Service for training ML-Agents environments.
+This page contains instructions for setting up an EC2 instance (using [deep learning AMI](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-Deep-Learning-AMI-with-Source-/B01M0AXXQB) on Amazon Web Service for training ML-Agents environments.